ndimatteo/HULL/README.md

   - `SHOPIFY_API_TOKEN` - Copy the Storefront Access Token you copied from setting up your Private Shopify App. _(Note: This is **not** the Admin API Key, scroll to the bottom where it says "Storefront API" for the correct value)_
   - `SHOPIFY_API_PASSWORD` - Copy the Admin API password from "Apps" -> "Manage private apps" -> [your_private_app].
   - `SHOPIFY_WEBHOOK_INTEGRITY` - Copy the Integrity hash from "Settings" -> "Notifications" -> "Webhooks" *(very bottom of page)*
-  - `KLAVIYO_API_KEY` - This is your Public API Key / Site ID from your Klaviyo Account "Settings" -> "API Keys"
+  - `KLAVIYO_API_KEY` - Create a Private API Key from your Klaviyo Account "Settings" -> "API Keys"
   - `MAILCHIMP_API_KEY` - Create an API key from "Account -> "Extras" -> API Keys
   - `MAILCHIMP_SERVER` - This is the server your account is from.
 It's in the URL when logged in and at the end of your API Key
   - `SENDGRID_API_KEY` - Create an API key from "Settings" -> "API Keys" with "Restricted Access" to only "Mail Send"